Facebook Considers Prioritizing Trustworthy News Sources in Feed -- Update

 Continue Reading Below

+Under planned changes announced Thursday, Facebook will favor posts, photos and videos in the news feed that are shared and discussed among users and their friends over those posted by businesses and news organizations -- a likely blow to companies that rely on Facebook to reach customers.
+The company also is weighing another major change that could eventually elevate media outlets deemed more trustworthy compared with publishers considered less credible, people familiar with the matter said.

+Chief Executive Mark Zuckerberg on Thursday called the initial move "a major change in how we build Facebook" that would decrease how much time users spend on the platform and hurt publisher traffic, but ultimately make users happier and boost Facebook's business.

-Under its new approach, Facebook would evaluate parameters such as public polling about news outlets, and whether readers are willing to pay for news from particular publishers.
-Such variables would inform its algorithm that determines which publishers' posts are pushed higher in the feed, one of the people said.
+The other potential change would involve ranking news outlets based on some measures of credibility, such as public polling about news outlets, and whether readers are willing to pay for news from particular publishers, the people familiar with the matter said.
+Such variables would inform the Facebook algorithms that determine which publishers' posts are pushed higher in the feed, one of the people said.

-Such a move would thrust Facebook into an even more active role in deciding what content is acceptable on its site.
-The company hasn't decided whether to proceed with the shift, and it may choose not to do so.
+Such a move would thrust Facebook into an even more active role in deciding what content is acceptable on its site -- a role that makes some publishers uneasy.
+The company hasn't decided whether to proceed with that shift, and it may choose not to do so.

-It is also considering other changes to the news feed, some of which it could announce as early as Thursday.
-The company plans to change how it handles video, by giving priority to those that users engage with and playing down those that generate views by automatically playing when seen in a person's feed.

-Facebook is also looking to double down on a strategy of promoting content shared by friends and family over posts published by news outlets, other people familiar with the situation said.
-One of the goals would be to encourage more conversation among Facebook users.
-There is some consternation among publishers that this strategy could lead to a significant reduction in traffic referred from Facebook over time.
+This potential change, as well as the steps outlined Thursday, illustrate Mr. Zuckerberg's willingness to make big changes and consider ideas he previously resisted to address the growing risks looming over the company that he co-founded 14 years ago and that is now used by more than two billion people.

 Continue Reading Below